access-ci-org/Toolkit-Docs/docs/toolkits/openstack-planning-guide.md

 ### Load Balancing and High Availability

-The entire OpenStack control plane can be load-balanced and/or high-availability.

-When configured correctly, this means that every

-This means
+The entire OpenStack control plane can be load-balanced (LB) and/or high-availability (HA).
+When configured correctly, this means that every infrastructure service (SQL, RabbitMQ, HAProxy) _and_ every OpenStack service has (1) at least two duplicate back-ends that run on a different hardware nodes, and (2) a scheme to shift work between the back-ends if one of them becomes overloaded (in the case of load-balancing) or fails (in the case of high-availability).
+Load-balancing and high-availability configurations are often used together.

+A fully LB/HA control plane can be fully serviced and upgraded in-place with no perceptible downtime from users!
+When combined with the ability to live-migrate instances between compute nodes, it means that the entire OpenStack cloud is fully serviceable and upgradeable, behind the scenes while continuing to run production workloads.

+This is an impressive feat, but it comes at the cost of complexity.
+It is easy for a misconfigured LB/HA service to crash entirely.
+A Galera SQL cluster or distributed RabbitMQ cluster are more complex to set up and administer than a single-node MySQL or RabbitMQ server.
+A cloud operator guards against the potential for configuraiton error by carefully testing a LB/HA configuration (and any subsequent configuration changes), and by simulating failures to test failover between backends.

-LB/HA architecture makes sense for larger clouds with downtime-intolerant workloads and hundreds of compute nodes.
-LB/HA is not essential when you are just getting started, and it is more complex to understand, deploy, manage, and troubleshoot.
+Therefore, LB/HA architecture makes sense for larger clouds with downtime-intolerant workloads and many of compute nodes.
+LB/HA is not recommended when you are just getting started, and it is more complex to understand, deploy, manage, and troubleshoot.

-If you are

-TODO write this section

 ## Key Decisions